Ansh259/Web_Scraping/README.md

 This will run all the tests and output the results.

 # NOTE
+Run the script in My_Program.py file on colab cell and do remember to import all the lib/packages mentioned in the requirements.txt file.

 The tests mock the HTML data to avoid actual HTTP requests, ensuring faster execution during testing.
 No live web scraping occurs while running the tests.